Reel

 When your project is done, export as a single stereo mix or as individual track stems.
 Reel supports WAV, AIFF, and M4A formats.
 Stems are useful if you want to finish the mix in a desktop DAW.

-All exports are 32-bit float, preserving the full dynamic range of your recording with zero clipping.
+WAV and AIFF exports are 32-bit float, preserving the full dynamic range of your recording with zero clipping.
+M4A uses AAC compression for smaller file sizes.

 Frequently Asked Questions